dbindel/cs6241-f23/web/hw/paper-links.md

 layout: main
 ---

-This is an (incomplete) list of papers in my bookmark file as of Feb 23.
+This is an (incomplete) list of papers that you ight consider.
 Some are not particularly numerical, but many are.
 You are not expected to be able to immediately understand all of these, and you are not restricted to this list!